-- 1. Select Start > Run.
+- 1) Select Start / Run

-- 2. Enter cmd, and then clickOK.
+- 2) Enter "cmd" and click OK

-- 3. At the command prompt, type ping [host-machinename].
+- 3) At the command prompt, type ping [host-machinename]

 This should provide a series of four successful Reply messages from the Host machine.
-If the Reply messages are not successful, then the network connection is not properly set up or connected.
-Contact your system administrator or Engagement technical support for assistance resolving this issue.
+If the Reply messages are not successful, this indicates that the network connection is not properly setup or connected.
+You will need to contact your System Administrator or Engagement technical support for assistance in resolving this issue.